 On completion of the required training, you will develop your company health and safety manual and submit it to NSNY for review.
 NSNY offers sample policies and template forms to assist you in creating your safety manual.
 If you need additional help developing your manual, please contact us.
-Once NSNY has reviewed and determined that your company health and safety manual meets the minimum standards for a COR health and safety program, your company will be issued a 180-day Temporary Letter of Certification (TLC) that can be used to meet tender requirements.
-During this time your company must implement your company health and safety program.
+Once NSNY has reviewed and determined that your company health and safety manual meets the minimum standards for a COR health and safety program, your company can begin to implement your health & safety program.

-Once your company feels they are ready, arrangements for the certifying external audit must be made.
+Once your company feels they are ready, and has at least 3-6 months' worth of documented safety activities, arrangements for the certifying external audit must be made.
 Keep in mind that these arrangements can take from two to four weeks depending on audit load, availability of auditors, work season activities, etc. Please note that there is a cost associated with undergoing your external audit, and is a seperate agreement made between the company being audited and the auditor.

 The external audit should take approximately 2 to 5 days to complete, for a company with up to 30 employees, depending on location of the active work site(s) in relation to Whitehorse.
 Once the audit is completed and the close out meeting (between the auditor and the company) has been held, the audit document must be forwarded by the company to NSNY for review.

-NSNY forwards a request for certification to the Yukon Workers’ Compensation Health and Safety Board for issuance of the Certificate of Recognition.
+NSNY forwards a request for certification to the Workers' Safety & Compensation Board (WSCB) for issuance of the Certificate of Recognition.
 The whole process for audit review could take six to eight weeks to complete.

-Once certification is achieved, SECOR™ is maintained by keeping all training certifications valid and through the combined annual documentation review submission and external progress audits.
+Once certification is achieved, SECOR® is maintained by keeping all training certifications valid and through the combined annual documentation review submission and external progress audits.
 The following maintenance schedules are in place:

 Year 1: Certifying External Audit

-- The company will submit their health & safety manual for review and approval to the NSNY, complete the required SECOR™ training courses.
-Once this step has been completed, the company will be issued with a SECOR™ Temporary Letter of Certification (TLC).
+- The company will submit their health & safety manual for review and approval to the NSNY, complete the required SECOR® training courses.

 - The company will then undergo their certifying external audit.